Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Classification of Hamiltonian circle actions on symplectic four-manifolds

 extending the identity on $M \smallsetminus \{p\}$.
 The inverse image ${\bl}^{-1}(p)$ is naturally isomorphic to $\CP^{1}$ and is called the \emph{exceptional divisor} of the blowup; it is $S^1$-invariant.
 Let $E$ be the homology class in $H_{2}(\widetilde{M};\Z)$ of the exceptional divisor.
 In $k$-fold complex blowup we denote the classes of the exceptional divisors by $E_1,\ldots,E_k$.

-For $\lambda >0$, define a $\lambda$-blowup of the decorated graph, according to the location of the blowup, as in Figure \ref{fig:toric projection}.
-We say that the obtained graph is \emph{valid} if the (fat or not) vertices created in the $\lambda$-blowup do not surpass the other pre-existing (fat or not) vertices in the same chain of edges, and the fat vertices after the $\lambda$-blowup have positive size labels.
-If the $\lambda$-blowup of the decorated graph is valid, then there exists an invariant K\"ahler form $\widetilde{\omega}$ on the equivariant complex blowup in the cohomology class where $\Xi$ is the Poincar\'e dual of the exceptional divisor class $E$, and the graph of the blowup $S^1 \acts (\widetilde{M},\widetilde{\omega})$ is this $\lambda$-blownup graph.
-By \cite[Theorem 7.1]{karshon}, if the K\"ahler metric on $S^1 \acts (M,\omega)$ is generic, then so is the resulting K\"ahler metric on $S^1 \acts (\widetilde{M},\widetilde{\omega})$.
+For $\varepsilon >0$, define an $\varepsilon$-blowup of the decorated graph, according to the location of the blowup, as in Figure \ref{fig:blowup effect}.
+We say that the obtained graph is \emph{valid} if the (fat or not) vertices created in the $\varepsilon$-blowup do not surpass the other pre-existing (fat or not) vertices in the same chain of edges, and the fat vertices after the $\varepsilon$-blowup have positive size labels.
+By \cite[Theorem 7.1 and its proof]{karshon}, if the $\varepsilon$-blowup of the decorated graph is valid, then there exists an invariant K\"ahler form $\widetilde{\omega}$ on the equivariant complex blowup in the cohomology class where $\Xi$ is the Poincar\'e dual of the exceptional divisor class $E$, and the graph of the blowup $S^1 \acts (\widetilde{M},\widetilde{\omega}, \widetilde{J})$ is this $\varepsilon$-blown up graph.
+Moreover, if the K\"ahler metric on $S^1 \acts (M,\omega)$ is generic, then so is the resulting K\"ahler metric on $S^1 \acts (\widetilde{M},\widetilde{\omega})$.

 \end{noTitle}